mad-444/digital_pipette_server/readme.md

 ### Requirements

 You will need:
-- A raspberry pi (assuming a model 4B here, anything should work in theory) running raspberry pi OS.
+- A raspberry pi (assuming a model 4B here, anything should work in theory) running raspberry pi OS and set up with a known static ip address.
 - A digital_syringe tool, built and wired according to documentation.

 ### Installation